podefr/sysinfo/README.md

 - Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.
 - Write a test for the alerting logic
 - Explain how you’d improve on this application design

+## In this repository:

+- `agent/`: the agent's code.
+The agent runs on the target system and collects the data
+- `docs/`: all the docs explaining the architecture, the features, howtos...
+- `scripts`: useful scripts to run the application
+- `server/` the server's code.
+The server connects to the agent to receive the collected data and exposes various endpoints to the webapp
+- `web/` the webapp's code.
+The webapp renders the collected data in a user friendly way.

+## Getting started

+### Prerequisits

+- node.js 5.8.0+
+- recent Chrome (tested on Canary 51)

+### Running the application

+The simplest way is to execute the start script:

+`./scripts/start.sh`

+If you've just downloaded the repository, start by running the install script:

+`./scripts/install.sh`

+### License

+MIT